psx-spx/psx-spx.github.io/docs/konamisystem573.md

-- **Implement an operator/settings menu.** Among other things, the menu should allow the user to adjust the SPU's master volume, enable or disable the 573's built-in amplifier (which has no physical volume controls), test cabinet lights and eject the CD (as some cases block access to the drive's eject button for whatever reason).
+- **Implement an operator/settings menu.** Among other things, the menu should allow the user to adjust the SPU's master volume, enable or disable the 573's built-in amplifier (which has no physical volume controls), test cabinet lights and eject the CD (as some cases hide the drive's eject button behind a small hole or make it difficult to access otherwise).

 ### Known working replacement drives